marksherriff/uvacs-advising/minor.md

 # CS Minor

 The information on this page is intended for students who newly declared the CS minor starting in the fall of 2021.
-Students who declared before this time (or have previously taken CS 2110) should see the information for the old curriculum.
+Students who declared before this time (or have previously taken CS 2110) should contact the department for more information.

 ## CS Minor Requirements